atlantis13579/Riemann/README.md

 # Introduction

 Riemann is a 3D Geometry / Collision Detection / Physics Engine with zero dependencies.
-This is a personal learning project, I want to write my own physics engine to understand some of the cool staff that makes a physics engines works.
+This is a personal learning project, I want to write my own physics engine to understand some of the key algorithm that makes a physics engines works.

+This project is named after the 19th-century German mathematician Bernhard Riemann, who invented Riemannian geometry and the concept of manifold.

 ## Features